 You might think – oh well, you’ve got to be logged in to Google to have your search data excluded.
-This is true, however bear in mind that Google is aggressively moving into the social media space with Google Plus.
-In turn this means many, if not most of us will be logged into Google on a virtually full time basis.
-What’s more Google has a habit of trying these things out on the logged in group of users before rolling it out quietly to everyone 6 months later.
+However, it is proper to remember that Google is aggressively moving into the social media space with Google Plus.
+In turn, this means many, if not most of us, will be logged into Google on a virtually full-time basis.

 How does Google benefit from not showing keywords?

-Google have stated they are trying to make search more secure and by sharing less information about the individuals that visit your site they are providing greater protection to the individual, although I think there may be an element of this in it, however I can’t believe that the technological genius’ that sit behind Google couldn’t do something about this that didn’t involve removing this vital element.
-Personally, I believe this is all about increasing the revenues they make from AdWords – funnily enough they are still going to assign individual searching keywords when your visitor comes in from a sponsored link.
+However, I can’t believe that the technological genius’ behind Google couldn’t do something about this that didn’t involve removing this vital element.
+I believe this is all about increasing the revenues they make from AdWords.
+But funnily enough, they will still assign individual searching keywords when your visitor comes in from a sponsored link.

-There is much talk on the internet in the SEO community about this being an attack on SEO.
-I don’t really believe this, it’s not about the SEO industry, it’s about increasing Google’s Paid advertising revenues and decreasing the importance of the organic listings, a trajectory Google has been on for years now.
+There is much talk on the SEO community about this being an SEO attack.
+I don’t believe this; it’s not about the SEO industry; it’s about increasing Google’s Paid advertising revenues and decreasing the importance of the organic listings, a trajectory Google has been on for years now.